gered/clj-jtwig/README.md

 Jtwig is written in Java.
 Model maps in Jtwig are represented by a `HashMap<String, Object>` [as can be seen here](https://github.com/lyncode/jtwig/blob/master/jtwig-core/src/main/java/com/lyncode/jtwig/JtwigModelMap.java).
-Right away, this has an important implication for idiomatic Clojure code: Keywords are typically used as the keys for maps.
+Right away, this has an important implication for idiomatic Clojure code: Keywords are typically used as the keys for maps, and obviously you can't directly add a `clojure.lang.Keyword` as the key to a `HashMap<String, Object>`.
+Just calling `.toString` isn't good enough here either.

-There are two immediate options to get around this:
+There are two immediate options to get around this problem:

 * Automatically convert the keys in all maps passed to Jtwig to use strings instead of keywords.
 And then do this again when map values are passed by Jtwig to custom template functions and then back again when map values are returned from custom template functions.
+We use the Clojure `name` and `keyword` functions for this to/back conversion.
 * Do nothing and force the application to use strings for all map keys.

 There are pros and cons to each approach.
 Unfortunately there is no 100% perfect solution.